EdimVivian/GRC-Portfolio/risk-register/Risk-Register.md

 # Risk Register
+A risk register is a list of things that could go wrong, how likely they are, how bad they would be, and what controls exist to reduce the risk.

+It helps organisations understand and manage threats.

 | ID   | Risk Description     | Likelihood  | Impact   | Risk Score  | Controls            | Owner            | Status |
 |----  |------------------    |----------   |--------  |----------   |----------           |-------           |--------|